 Food

-• What food category the item falls under
+• The food category the item falls under;

-• Whether it was grown, produced or made in New Zealand
+• Whether it was grown, produced or manufactured in New Zealand;

-The main food categories with different labelling requirements to look out for are:
+The main food categories with distinct labelling requirements include:

 Cosmetics